Trump and Biden Collide over Kim Jong-un's ICBM Arsenal

-Anchor: U.S. President Donald Trump and former Vice President Joe Biden held their final debate on Thursday ahead of the poll on November 3.
+U.S. President Donald Trump and former Vice President Joe Biden held their final debate on Thursday ahead of the election on November 3.
 One of the key topics this time was North Korean leader Kim Jong-un and his nuclear threat against the U.S.

 Kim Bum-soo wraps up their contrasting views on North Korea.